Zvenigora/ng-eval/README.md

 ```

 Since the default context is empty, it prevents using built-in JS functions.
-To allow those functions, they can be added to the `context` argument passed into the `eval` method:
+To allow those functions, they can be added to the `context` argument passed into the `simpleEval` method:
 ```javascript
 const context = {
   Date,